cossacklabs/themis/tools/afl/README.md

 ### Adding new test tools

-Here id what you need to do
+Here is what you need to do
 in order to add a `${new_tool}` to fuzz test suite.

  1. Create `src/${new_tool}.c` file.